Curt Menefee: Career

+While at Coe, Menefee worked at KCRG-TV in Cedar Rapids, and from 1987 to 1988, Menefee worked at WOI-TV in Ames, Iowa.
+He left Ames to work at WISC-TV in Madison, Wisconsin, departing that job for a position at Sports News Network in Arlington, Virginia.
+After that folded, Menefee became a weekend anchor at WTLV in Jacksonville, Florida, in 1991.

+In 1992, Menefee was hired as the new sports director for KTVT, then an independent station, in Fort Worth, Texas.
+He added a radio show when KTCK "1310 The Ticket", an all-sports radio station, signed on in Dallas in 1994; Menefee hosted in the 9–11 a.m. slot.
+KTVT did not renew his contract in 1995, and he departed for WNYW, the Fox station in New York City.

 Fox Sports

-He began his career at Fox Sports in 1997 as a sideline reporter, then moved to play-by-play for Fox's NFL Europe and Fox NFL coverage on FOX Sports and FSN.
+He began his career at Fox Sports in 1997 as a sideline reporter, then moved to play-by-play for Fox's NFL Europe and Fox NFL coverage on Fox Sports and FSN.

 In 2007, Menefee became the host of Fox NFL Sunday.

 On May 24, 2008, Menefee made an appearance on MLB on Fox.
 He held play-by-play duties alongside José Mota during a game between the Los Angeles Angels and the Chicago White Sox.

 On May 22, 2010, Menefee hosted Fox's coverage of the UEFA Champions League Final between Inter Milan and Bayern Munich in the first broadcast of that tournament's championship game on over-the-air broadcast television in the United States.

 On November 12, 2011, Menefee became the host of the UFC on Fox with Randy Couture and Jon Jones.
 He continued to serve as host until ESPN took the rights to broadcast UFC.

-In 2015, he hosted the inaugural coverage of FOX Sports coverage of the U.S. Open Championship in 2015.
+In 2015, he hosted the inaugural coverage of FOX Sports coverage of the U.S. Open Championship.

 On February 8, 2020, Menefee called an XFL game between the LA Wildcats and the Houston Roughnecks.

+In 2023, Menefee hosted Fox's inaugural coverage of the Belmont Stakes.

+Beginning in 2022, Menefee and Joel Klatt have served as the head play by play and color commentator of the USFL on Fox and the UFL on Fox.

+WNYW

+On January 7, 2024, WNYW announced that Menefee will co-host Good Day New York starting on January 16, 2024.
+He will continue to host Fox NFL Sunday.